TI sees its chips paving way for new health products

-NEW YORK (Reuters) - Texas Instruments is working with makers of medical devices and sports accessories to develop new types of energy-efficient products, according to an executive at the company.
+NEW YORK, Feb 28 (Reuters) - Texas Instruments is working with makers of medical devices and sports accessories to develop new types of energy-efficient products, according to an executive at the company.

 The Dallas-based chipmaker has created new microcontrollers -- tiny chips that are embedded in everything from industrial equipment to toys -- that consume half as much power as existing chips, according to Scott Roller, vice president of TI’s microcontroller business.